 Vancouver has one of the country’s lowest rental vacancy rates, as well as being one of the most expensive places to rent.
 This tax came into place to discourage properties in the City of Vancouver from being wasted, sitting unoccupied.

 How Can I Avoid Paying The Empty Homes Tax?

 There are some exemptions to paying the Empty Homes Tax but, the best way to avoid paying it is to ensure your property is rented out for at least 6 months of a year.
 Bruce Ward Realty has lots of experience in quickly placing tenants into appropriate Vancouver rentals.

 With over 30 years of real estate experience, Bruce Ward Realty is a property management company Vancouver residents have been trusting for decades.
-You can view our managed properties on our rental listings page, or learn more on our property management page.
+You can learn more on our property management page – we’ve helped hundreds of property owners just like you.
 If you would like to talk to us about our Tenant Placement Services or Property Management Service Package, please contact us today.